maryamtahhan/notes/cndp/markdown/CNDPOverview.md

 - pktdev API: for applications that want to interact with any of the underlying drivers and leverage CNDPs buffer management utilities.
 - xskdev API: a special API, that wraps the low level AF_XDP APIs.
-Applications can interact directly with this API if they wish to use their own buffer management libraries/utilities.
+Applications can interact directly with this API if they wish to use their own buffer management libraries/utilities with AF_XDP.

 Both APIs abstract the complexities of the underlying "drivers" and low level APIs they interact with from the end user.